Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Related Works

-Most other practical distributed ERM solvers directly optimize \eqref{eq:primal}.
-Primal batch solvers for ERM that require computing the full gradient or Hessian-vector products are inherently parallelizable and can be easily extended to distributed environments because the main computations are matrix-vector products like $X\bw$, and it mostly takes only some implementation modifications to make these approaches efficient in distributed environments, so the main algorithmic framework remains the same.
+Most other distributed ERM solvers directly optimize \eqref{eq:primal}.
+Primal batch solvers for ERM that require computing the full gradient or Hessian-vector products are inherently parallelizable and can be easily extended to distributed environments as the main computations are matrix-vector products like $X^T\bw$.
+It mostly takes only some implementation modifications to make these approaches efficient in distributed environments.
 Among them, it has been shown that distributed truncated-Newton \citep{YZ14a,CYL14a}, distributed limited-memory BFGS \citep{WC14a}, and the limited-memory common-directions method \citep{CPL17a} are the most efficient ones in practice.
-These methods have the advantage that their convergences are invariant of the data partition, with the additional requirement that the primal objective is differentiable or even twice-differentiable.
-However, there are important cases of ERM problems that do not possess differentiable primal objective function.
-In these cases, one still needs to consider the dual approaches, for other wise the convergence might be slower.
-Another popular distributed algorithm for solving \eqref{eq:primal} without requiring differentiability is the alternating direction method of multipliers (ADMM) \citep{SB11b} which is widely used in consensus problems.
-However, ADMM is known to converge slowly in practice and the convergence also relies on the parameter of weighting the penalty term in the augmented Lagrangian, but there is no known way to tune this parameter easily.
-It has been shown in \cite{TY13b} that \disdca outperforms ADMM on SVM problems, and \citet{YZ14a} showed that distributed truncated-Newton is faster than ADMM on logistic regression problems.
+These methods have the advantage that their convergences are invariant of the data partition, though with the additional requirement that the primal objective is differentiable or even twice-differentiable in comparison with ours.
+However, there are important cases of ERM problems that do not possess differentiable primal objective function such as the SVM problem.
+In these cases, one still needs to consider the dual approaches, for otherwise the convergence might be extremely slow.
+Another popular distributed algorithm for solving \eqref{eq:primal} without requiring differentiability is the alternating direction method of multipliers (ADMM) \citep{SB11b}, which is widely used in consensus problems.
+However, it has been shown in \cite{TY13b} and \citet{YZ14a} that \disdca and truncated-Newton outperforms ADMM on various ERM problems.